 Mining and Natural Resources

-Mining and natural resources are massive industries in the prairie provinces.
+Mining (be it Coal or Uranium Mining) and natural resources are known to be massive industries.
 However, oversized equipment, rugged terrain, exposure to toxins, and working outdoors in all kinds of weather conditions make mining and resource extraction almost as deadly as fishing and trapping.
-Sadly, 46.9 out of 100,000 employees meet their demise in this field.

-With the housing markets burgeoning in the east and the population growing in the west, construction, both residential and commercial, is a mainstay of Canada’s economy.
-About 20.2 out of 100,000 construction workers have fatal accidents each year, making this yet another career that needs to look for life insurance for risky careers.
+With the housing markets burgeoning in the east and the population growth in the west, construction, both residential and commercial, carried out by companies similar to Rickabaugh tend to be a mainstay of the country’s economy.
+About 20.2 out of 100,000 construction workers have fatal accidents each year.
+This might be due to a wide range of reasons.
+For instance, getting hit by heavy metal or falling from a height because the construction company did not provide good Platforms and Ladders to the site.
+With such stats and reasons, construction working could be yet another career that needs to look for life insurance for risky careers.

 How Does One Get Life Insurance for Risky Careers?